 |2002-2003||3 @ $2,000||$2,500||–||–||–||$8,500|

 |2012-2013||2 @ $2,500||$2,750||$3,500||–||–||$11,250|

 The Future: At the beginning of this period, the interest from the Endowment Account was not quite enough to pay the entire scholarship amount, so PAI supplemented the scholarship account with earnings from silent auctions, raffles, and gifts – and we kept working to earn money to keep the Endowment Account growing.
 Now, the Endowment Account is close to $250,000, and the interest it earns will cover our 4 scholarships.
 From time to time, we consider increasing our scholarships.
 Our scholarship Endowment Account is of perpetual benefit to Purdue University.
 As long as Purdue exists, our Endowment Account will earn interest to fund future scholarships.
 For the sake of the University and of future scholars, it is important that we increase our Endowment Account and the scholarship numbers and amounts can grow, and grow, and grow.
 Hail Purdue!

 Thank you to Gordon Mallett for putting this history into words!

-Senior Director, Alumni Clubs and Networks, Purdue for Life Foundation
+Director of Alumni Clubs, Purdue for Life Foundation